Bi-Lipschitz arcs in metric spaces with controlled geometry: Whitney intervals and a preliminary extension

 \section{Whitney intervals and a preliminary extension}

-Here and for the rest of this section we assume that $X$ is a complete $(C_1,Q)$-Ahlfors regular metric measure space supporting a $p$-Poincar\'e inequality with data $C$ and $\lambda$ (as in subsection \ref{subsec:Poincare}), where $p \in (1,Q - 1)$.
+Here and for the rest of this section we assume that $X$ is a complete geodesic $(C_1,Q)$-Ahlfors regular metric measure space supporting a $p$-Poincar\'e inequality with data $C$ where $p \in (1,Q - 1)$ and $C_1,C>1$.
 We also assume that $A \subset \R$ is a closed set and that $f: A \to X$ is an $L$-bi-Lipschitz embedding.

-We need a Whitney decomposition of the complement of $A$ as in Whitney's classical proof of his extension theorem \cite{W34}.
-We also assume that $A$ is not a closed interval itself, as then there is no extension to be made.
+Let $I$ be the smallest closed interval with $A\subset I$ (possibly $\R$).
+We need a Whitney decomposition of $I\setminus A$ as in Whitney's classical proof of his extension theorem \cite{W34}.
+We may assume that $A$ is not a closed interval itself, as then there is no extension to be made.